LeNPaul/jekyll-starter-kit/README.md

 ## Introduction

+The Jekyll Starter Kit comes ready to use out of the box - simply fork or clone this repository, and you can start developing your Jekyll site right away.
+Navigate to the root folder using the command line, and type in `jekyll serve`.
+If you would like to start with a blank slate, then delete the sample code in the `all.sass` file.

-Jekyll Starter Kit is a Jekyll theme that was built to be 100% compatible with [GitHub Pages](https://pages.github.com/).
-If you are unfamiliar with GitHub Pages, you can check out [their documentation](https://help.github.com/categories/github-pages-basics/) for more information.
+If you are unfamiliar with [GitHub Pages](https://pages.github.com/), you can check out [their documentation](https://help.github.com/categories/github-pages-basics/) for more information.
 [Jonathan McGlone's guide](http://jmcglone.com/guides/github-pages/) on creating and hosting a personal site on GitHub is also a good resource.

 ### What is Jekyll?